elmarsto/short-stack/src/server/schema/README.md

+# This is from github.com/postgraphql/postgraphql/examples/forum, May 22 2017

 # PostGraphQL Forum Example
 This directory contains an example PostgreSQL schema which will work with PostGraphQL.
 The schema used is contained in the `schema.sql` file and some sample data is contained in the `data.sql` file.
 A comprehensive tutorial on the decisions made in creating that schema may be found in `tutorial.md`.